ACC football power rankings

 Rivals.com's ACC publishers compile an ACC Power Rankings for the network each week.
 You will find those results below.

-1. Wake Forest (8-0 overall, 5-0 ACC): Demon Deacons’ quarterback Sam Hartman helped his squad get off to a hot start with a touchdown pass and two scoring runs to build a 28-0 halftime lead against Duke.
-Hartman finished throwing for 402 yards and three scores, and 61 rushing yards and two touchdowns in a 45-7 home win.
-A.T.
-Perry led the receivers with seven catches for 116 yards, and the WFU defense had seven sacks.
+1. Wake Forest (8-1 overall, 5-0 ACC): The Demon Deacons led 45-27 with 7:38 left in the third quarter, and UNC rallied with 24 fourth-quarter points to win 58-55.
+WFU wide receiver A.T.
+Perry had a 32-yard touchdown catch and 66-yard score en route to six receptions for 129 yards and two touchdowns.
+Quarterback Sam Hartman threw for 398 yards and three scores, and he rushed for 78 yards and two touchdowns.
+Linebacker Ryan Smenda had 10 tackles to lead the defense.

-Wake Forest plays at UNC at 12 p.m.
-Saturday in non-conference action.
+Wake Forest hosts NC State at 7:30 p.m.
+Saturday on the ACC Network.

-2. Pittsburgh (6-2, 3-1 ACC): Not many times where you lose a game where your star quarterback threw for 519 yards and three touchdowns, but that is what happened to Pittsburgh.
-Kenny Pickett had a massive performance but also threw two picks, and the Panthers lost 38-34 at home to Miami.
-Wide receiver Jordan Addison caught eight passes for 145 yards, and three other targets caught touchdown scores.
-Pitt was led on defense by defensive back Erick Hallett’s nine tackles.
+2. Pittsburgh (7-2, 4-1 ACC): The Panthers overcame a slow start to hammer Duke 54-29 in Durham, N.C.
+Star quarterback Kenny Pickett threw for 416 yards and three touchdowns, plus he rushed for 57 yards and a score.
+Wide receiver Jordan Addison caught seven passes for 171 yards and a score.
+Linebackers John Petrishen and Phil Campbell III combined for 23 tackles and 1.5 sacks to lead the Pitt defense.

 NC State plays at Florida State at 4 p.m.
 Saturday.